vbookshelf/Walter-the-Alien-Podcast/README.md

 # Walter the Alien Podcast
 ### An experiment in Human + AI creative collaboration

-Human Life from an Alien Perspective is a YouTube podcast that explores Earth through the curious eyes of Walter — a Martian anthropologist.
+<i>Human Life from an Alien Perspective</i> is a YouTube podcast that explores Earth through the curious eyes of Walter — a Martian anthropologist.
 In each episode, Walter offers thoughtful, sometimes humorous insights into human behavior, culture, and daily life.
 With an outsider’s clarity and a researcher’s rigor, he unpacks everything from food and fashion to rituals, subcultures, and social norms.
 It’s a fresh, reflective look at what it means to be human — from someone who isn’t.

 YouTube channel<br>
 Human Life from an Alien Perspective<br>